Hoshiyar Qadin: Early life

 Of Circassian or European origin, Hoshiyar Qadin was in good relationship with Pertevniyal Sultan, the mother of Ottoman Sultan Abdulaziz.
 Ibrahim had known Istanbul, since he was a hostage in the imperial capital 1806–1807.
 He may have met and fell in love with Hoshiyar later in Bebek.

-She married Ibrahim Pasha, and gave birth to Isma'il Pasha on 31 December 1830.
+She was brought to the harem of the Muhammad Ali dynasty and married Ibrahim Pasha, and gave birth to Isma'il Pasha on 31 December 1830.
 After the death of Sa'id Pasha, Isma'il was proclaimed Khedive on 19 January 1863, though the Ottoman Empire and the other Great Powers recognized him only as Wāli, and Hoshiyar became the Walida Pasha.

 As Walida Pasha

-Hoshiyar Hanim was a public figure whose doings were continually reported by the press, which referred to her simply as Queen Mother.
+Hoshiyar Qadin was a public figure whose doings were continually reported by the press, which referred to her simply as Queen Mother.
 During the 'Urabi revolt her patriotic feelings made her accept 'Urabi as the defender of the country against a British invasion.
 Putting aside all personal interests and the fact that he was also a menace to the dynasty, she provided him with money and horses and worked with other ladies of the family at preparing bandages and medicine for the wounded.

 She was a formidable person of great intelligence and character who wielded considerable influence over her son.
 When the Sultan Abdulaziz visited Egypt, he made a point of particularly honouring Hoshiar by bestowing on her the Grand Cordon of the Osmaniyeh.
 This beautiful and very feminine woman brought up her son with unrelenting discipline and would never allow her motherly feelings to get the better of her sense of duty, to such an extant that when the future Khedive was visiting Europe as a child, he was heard to say about Dowager Empress of Austria, who had been particularly kind, "that no one in his own family had ever shown him as much affection."
 But the Khedive adored his mother and remained to the end a most devoted son.

 Hoshiyar lived in her palace of Qasar al-Ali, now part of the residential district of Garden City.
 There she held a quite incredible state, never condescending to leave her home for anyone else's, no matter how high ranking that person may have been.
 And indeed, as Ibrahim Pasha's widow and Khedive's mother her position was unique.